ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 4th.md

 And my math worked!
 It's functional, but it could use some touchups and likely some more debugging down the pipeline as I make more.
 In any case, MISSION ACCOMPLISHED for now!

 Could it use polish?
 Absolutely.
 Specifically, some particle effects, maybe a trail renderer with a neat material and a light or something.
 The transition could absolutely use something FAR BETTER than instantaneously doing it.
 Some visual feedback would be nice but not too much for too long.

+There's another bug I noticed with the breakable blocks, which is when I break one and it respawns over me when I'm still in spirit form, and then I need to try to position myself about.

+If this happens and I can't compute a solution, I want to try and just return the player to the position they started the spirit form in.
+That'd be the simplest choice for sure.
+But detecting this would be more difficult.
+It'd involve something like doing an OverlapBox or something like that for the size and shape of our collider, and then deciding what we do based on that.
+There should be some target height that we can accomodate in in-game units.

+This check could help determine our collision and the appropriate response for it and everything like that.
+OR I could make it so that if we CAN'T respawn validly, we start to lose heallth or something like that?
+But that's for later when I actually implement health, not to mention that I still will have to detect collision more thoroughly.

+In the meantime, I have some coaching to do, but I've done good work today.
+If I don't get back to this today, I will tomorrow.
+What a great day I've had, I feel blessed!